 - Use a portion of the money you earn to buy assets that can generate passive income later

 - Invest in financial instruments that can give good returns (Equities, Bonds, Mutual funds and such) and use the power of compounding.

 Below are a few quick links to useful content around investing that I have seen recently and found useful:

-He has developed a full fledged course in Youtube about investing in stock markets, and has garnered a large following.
+He has developed a full-fledged course on Youtube about investing in stock markets and has garnered a large following.

 His company, Fundfolio, is about educating common folk to help them win in capital markets.
-Youngsters like Sharique do deserve appreciation for the efforts they’ve taken to improving lives of so many people.
+Youngsters like Sharique deserve appreciation for the efforts they’ve taken to improve the lives of so many people.

 Rachana Ranade’s channel: This is a wonderful channel run by the sprightly and knowledgeable Chartered Accountant Rachana Phadke Ranade.
 The videos are breezy, fun, filled with knowledge and articulated in simple terms.

 Another experimental investment that my friend Smiling Buddha and I have done is in a Small case (Capitalmind Momentum).
 We started with a 4L investment, which in the past 6 months has appreciated by as much as 45%.

 Check out the GoldenPi app.